josephmachado/trigger_spark_with_lambda/README.md

 aws s3 ls s3://<your-bucket-prefix>-clean-data/clean_data/
 ```

+## Deploy

+When you make changes to lambda, you can deploy them using the `./deploy_lambda.sh` script.

 ## Teardown

 When you are done don't forget to tear down the buckets, lambda function, EMR cluster, roles and policies.
 Use the `tear_down.sh` script as shown below.